Microsoft 365 Copilot: Protect and govern your sensitive data with Microsoft Purview

 The following Microsoft tools help to understand your data.

-Microsoft offers an AI hub in the Microsoft Purview admin center (in preview):
+Microsoft offers data security posture management for AI in the Microsoft Purview admin center.

-Within the AI Hub, you can see how Copilot and any external AI services are being used.
+Within it, you can see how Copilot and any external AI services are being used.
 It gives you a detailed overview of activities involving your sensitive information.

 Content Search